Jeremy Davis

 Sitecore Bug ~1 min. read

-In the past I've often renamed the default entry from "website" to something more meaningful when creating the configuration for a project.
-If your instance of Sitecore is serving multiple websites, then it seems logical to me to name your entries so they make sense against the purposes of these websites.
+In the past I've often renamed the default site entry from "website" to something more meaningful when creating the configuration for a project.
+If your instance of Sitecore is serving multiple websites, then it seems logical to me to name your site entries so they make sense against the purposes of these websites.
 However it seems that in the current version of Sitecore 8.0 this is a bad idea...

 To see what I mean, try taking a vanilla install of Sitecore 8 and adding a configuration patch containing: